+Many of my Health Coaching clients ask me about healthy foods including salmon.
+They know I eat it a few times per week.
 There seems to be a lot of contradictory information regarding the nutritional value of canned versus frozen products like salmon.
 Many salmon sold as fresh are fresh frozen and defrosted before selling, and not all canned salmon are created equal either.

 Canned and frozen salmon are equally healthy.
 Canned and frozen salmon have similar nutrients and omega-3 fatty acids.
 Both options provide longer storage and availability than the shorter shelf life of fresh salmon.
 For the best option of either canned or frozen, choose wild-caught.

-Why Do Cans Get a Bad Rep?
+Why Does Canned Salmon Get a Bad Rep?

 Many reservations about health and canned foods rest on the bad reputation of the early days of canned goods.
-Berkeley University Wellness 1. promotes canned Salmon’s health benefits but urges consumers to look out for these factors:
+Berkeley University Wellness 1 promotes canned Salmon’s health benefits but urges consumers to look out for these factors:

 - Omega 3s.
 The amount of omega-3 found in trimmed salmon can vary substantially.
 Regular canned salmon with skin and bones provide about 2000 milligrams of omega-three per half-cup.
-Skinless and boneless salmon only contains about 650 milligrams for the same net weight amount.
+Skinless and boneless only contains about 650 milligrams for the same net weight amount.

 Harvard Medical School’s Ask the Doctor column answers this question quite succinctly 2.
 Their doctor’s response places canned salmon as on par with fresh fish in terms of heart health.

-Choose Canned Salmon in Water
+Choose in Water

-Does Freezing Salmon Affect Nutrients?
+Does Freezing Affect Nutrients?

 The FDA Food Code lists the specific temperatures and durations of freezing to kill parasitic worms in fish.
-However, cases of salmonella toxins in pre-frozen fish eaten raw or partially cooked attest to the fact that freezing salmon will not necessarily ensure your fish is pathogen-free 4.
+However, cases of salmonella toxins in pre-frozen fish eaten raw or partially cooked attest to the fact freezing will not necessarily ensure your fish is pathogen-free 4.

-Canned Fish and Microorganisms
+Canned Red Fish and Microorganisms

-This process makes canned salmon a better alternative to frozen when regarding harmful microbes.
+This process makes canned a better alternative to frozen when regarding harmful microbes.
 For example, Clostridium botulinum, which causes botulism, is eliminated only at temperatures above the boiling point.

 How to Avoid Bacteria in Frozen Salmon

 - Packaging.
 Avoid packing frozen fish in torn, open or crushed packages.
-Fish packaging with signs of frost or ice crystals shows that the fish has been stored too long or thawed and refrozen.
+Fish packaging with signs of frost or ice crystals shows the fish has been stored too long or thawed and refrozen.

 - Preparation.
-Avoid cross-contamination by washing cutting boards, dishes, utensils and countertops with soap and hot water in between preparations of the salmon.
+Avoid cross-contamination by washing cutting boards, dishes, utensils and countertops with soap and hot water in between preparations of the fish.
 Separate it from cooked or ready to eat foods.

 |Nutrients per 100grams||Salmon Raw||Canned Pink Salmon with Bones in Liquid|